The 't Hooft equation as a quantum spectral curve: Numerical spectrum

 Figure \ref{fig:gten} shows the eigenvalues at $g=10$ where the modifying term in \eqref{eq:adsequation} (which is proportional to $1/g$) starts playing a role.
 With decreasing $g$, the spectrum becomes more and more linear and approaches the $g=0$ result \eqref{eq:spinspec}.

 Figure \ref{fig:wfs} shows the wavefunctions of the four lowest lying states at various values of~$g$.
-The analytical form of the wavefunction is only known at $g=0$, in which case it can be expressed in terms of hypergeometric functions.
-(The solid blue lines, which correspond do $g={1\ov 100}$ are very close to these functions.)
-The equation \eqref{eq:adsequation} is symmetric under the exchange $z \mapsto 1-z$ and thus the wavefunctions are either symmetric or antisymmetric.
+The analytical form of the wavefunction is only known at $g=0$, in which case it can be expressed in terms of Legendre polynomials.
+Equation \eqref{eq:adsequation} is symmetric under the exchange $z \mapsto 1-z$ and thus the wavefunctions are either symmetric or antisymmetric.
 The only qualitative difference between $g=0$ and $g>0$ is the behavior of the wavefunctions near $z=0, 1$.
 These points correspond to the quark collision events (i.e. $\tilde\rho=0$ in Figure~\ref{fig:yoyo}).

 Finally, Figure~\ref{fig:spectrum} shows the first ten energy eigenvalues as a function of $g$.
 At $g=\infty$, eqn. \eqref{eq:adsequation} reduces to the 't Hooft equation, whose spectrum lies on a nearly linear Regge trajectory.
-The plot interpolates between this spectrum and the $\Delta_n^2=n(n+1) $ result at $g=0$.
+The plot interpolates between this spectrum and the $\Deltax_n^2=n(n+1) $ result at $g=0$.
 Since $g \propto L^2$, from the perspective of the four-segmented string changing $g$ is tantamount to changing the AdS radius.
 Note that the $g=0$ case is the highly quantum tensionless limit ($\alpha' \to \infty$).
-Interestingly, the spectrum seems to be more-or-less compatible with expectations based on a hypothetical holographic dual theory.
+Interestingly, the spectrum seems to be compatible with expectations based on a hypothetical free holographic dual theory with evenly spaced operator dimensions.